unioslo/tsd-api-docs/integration/survey-api.md

 #### Aggregation

-Client can perform the following aggregation function on data:
+Clients can perform the following aggregation functions on data:
 * `count` - the number of entries in a selection
 * `avg` - geomertic average
 * `min` - minimum numeric value